computer-reinvention/ChainFactory/README.md

 TBD

-## Contributing

-We welcome contributions to LLM Chains!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or feedback, please contact [garkotipankaj@gmail.com](mailto:garkotipankaj@gmail.com)
+For questions or feedback, please contact [garkotipankaj@gmail.com](mailto:garkotipankaj@gmail.com).